HumphreyBoaGart/grackle/README.md

 Alternatively, "MODE" can be replaced with a la carte package names:
   * **docker** (Docker component)
   * **nginx** (Nginx component)
-  * **php** (PHP component)
+  * **php** (PHP-FPM component)

 ### First-Time Configuration

 #### Admin User Account(s)
-While the installer is designed to only be used as root/sudo, it creates an `admin` usergroup on your system so anyone within the group can run Grackle commands.
+While the installer is designed to only be used as root/sudo, it creates an `admin` usergroup on your system so anyone within the group can run the other Grackle commands.
 This is to minimize the need for dangerous things like remote root access.
 To create an admin account, run the `gruser` utility thrice.
 These three commands 1) create the account, 2) grant it SSH access, and 3) drop it in the admin usergroup:
 ```
 sudo gruser new USERNAME
 sudo gruser shell-on USERNAME